 Eclectic character, immortal artist

-Now Nik’s mosaics, those disruptive, colorful works that interpret and mix history, mythology and the Christian religion, are silent, astonished, sad.
+Now Nik's mosaics, those disruptive, colorful works that interpret and mix history, mythology and the Christian religion, are silent, astonished, sad.
 They have lost the hand that cared and caressed them every day.
 Astonished as we all are, in front of this huge void that Nik Spatari leaves.
-However, in these cases it must be emphasized that the man who, until the very end, welcomed visitors to his kingdom, who was curious to learn techniques and ready to experiment new things, dies.
-The artist, on the other hand, remains there, immortal, among his creatures.
+However, in these cases it must be emphasized that the man who, until the very end, welcomed visitors to his kingdom di lui, who was curious to learn techniques and ready to experiment new things, dies.
+The artist, on the other hand, remains there, immortal, among his creatures by him.

 (Images from Scaramuzzino's achieve - MuSaBa Facebook page)